Translated from GegenStandpunkt publishers, München 1991]Friedrich Nietzsche –

 “A man who says: ‘I like that, I take it for my own, and mean to guard and protect it from everyone’; a man who can conduct a case, carry out a resolution, remain true to an opinion, keep hold of a woman, punish and overthrow insolence; a man who has his indignation and his sword, and to whom the weak, the suffering, the oppressed, and even the animals willingly submit and naturally belong; in short, a man who is master by nature – when such a man has compassion, well!
 That compassion has value!
 But of what account is the compassion of those who suffer!
 Or of those even who preach compassion!”
 (Beyond Good and Evil, §293)

 IV.
-Conceits for the conceited
+Imaginings for the imaginative

 “The proud knowledge of the extraordinary privilege of responsibility, the consciousness of this rare freedom, of this power over himself and over fate . . .”
 (On the Genealogy of Morals, II, §2)